Everyday health services

 - schools.

-The Involve Children’s Health and Wellbeing Navigator Service is available at over 60 GP practices throughout Kent.
-A care navigator is based at the surgery and is for children aged 0 to 17 (up to 25 for young people with SEND) as well as offering support to transition into adult services.
-They support those who have a long term health condition, particularly with neurodevelopmental issues (autism and attention deficit hyperactivity disorder) or mental health concerns both pre and post diagnosis.
+A care navigator is based at the surgery and is for children and young people aged 0 to 25 who have a long term health condition, particularly with mental health concerns or neurodevelopmental issues (autism and attention deficit hyperactivity disorder).

-Once the need for long term support is recognised, the care navigator will come with you to understand your child or young person's concerns and challenges.
-They will then help to coordinate care and support, access information and guidance and ensure you are aware of and engaged with relevant services and organisations.
+Once long-term support is needed, the care navigator will work with you to understand their concerns and challenges.
+Afterwards, they'll help coordinate care, provide information and guidance, and make sure you're aware of and engaged with relevant services.

-To find out if you can receive support from your local care navigator you must contact your GP and request a referral.
+Ask your GP if you can receive support from your local care navigator.

 Before you call 999, you should contact NHS 111.